What to Pack for Paris in the Winter

 Wool Coat

 Along with a reliable winter coat, I like to pack one or two jackets, whether a tailored blazer, lady jacket, or leather bomber.
-You can wear them solo on warmer days or layer them under your coat for extra warmth (perfect for when you’re in and out of museums and shops).
+You can wear them solo on warmer days or under your coat for an extra layer of warmth (perfect for when you’re in and out of museums and shops).
 Shop some of my favorite jackets for winter in Paris below:

 Layers are a must for surviving winter in Paris, and knitwear makes it easy to layer up in style.
 You’ll certainly want to include a few different options on your Paris packing list.